 However Audrey’s most iconic look is without a doubt that of Holly Golightly from Breakfast at Tiffany’s.
 Her iconic look from the movie is in her Givenchy designed classic, slim fit black dress, admiring the shopfront windows of the Tiffany’s jewellery store.
 It would be no exaggeration to say that Audrey Hepburn almost single-handedly reignited the modern trend for the Little Black Dress or LBD.
 The image of her in that black dress is one of understated, classic elegance so it is little wonder that this image helped to launch the ‘little’ black dress as an entire style category of its own for women around the world.

 Audrey in polka dots!

 But Audrey wasn’t just about black dresses and ballet flats.
 She could look just as good in the popular styles of the day so to show off Audrey’s lighter side, here are a couple of pics of Audrey in polka dots, one in a quintessentially 50s dress and the other in a very 50s polka dot blouse.

 There is so much more to be said about the lovely Audrey’s style.
-But perhaps the best way to showcase it is to look at some of her iconic looks over the decades.
+But it’s the pictures above which paint a thousand words.